HandsOnDataViz/leaflet-maps-with-google-sheets/README.md

-# Leaflet maps with Google Sheets
+# Leaflet Maps with Google Sheets
 Create Leaflet maps with a linked Google Sheets template.
 - friendly and easy-to-learn searchable map tool with flexibility for advanced users
 - create clickable point maps with marker icons, images, and layer controls
 - design color-coded polygon maps with dynamic numeric or text legends
-- search the map with customizable
-- upload and geocode address data and set options in Google Sheets
+- upload and geocode address data, and set map options, in Google Sheets
-- host your polygon data and live map on GitHub Pages
+- host your polygon data and live web map with GitHub Pages
 - responsive web design for both small and large devices
 - built entirely with open-source code, and no usage limits